Disclosure based on the TCFD Recommendations

 Metrics and Targets

 Astellas' GHG emission reduction action plan was approved by SBTi in 2018 based on the 2°C targets of the Paris Agreement.
-The SBT target, which is required to re-calculate every five years, was updated one year ahead of schedule, and the new reduction targets were set to achieve the Paris Agreement's 1.5°C target (Scope 1+2) and well-below 2°C target (Scope 3).
+The SBT target, which is required to re-calculate every five years, was updated one year ahead of schedule and the new reduction targets were set to achieve the Paris Agreement's 1.5°C target (Scope 1+2) and well-below 2°C target (Scope 3).
 The new target was approved by the SBT initiative as a science-based target.
-In February 2023, we have announced a new policy aiming to reduce greenhouse gas emissions through our business to achieve net zero by 2050.
+In February 2023, we announced a new policy aiming to reduce greenhouse gas emissions through our business to achieve net zero by 2050.

 [Note]